riffquantum/static_brothers_see_cound/README.md

         this will involve sitting down at the drum kit and feeling out the pads

     - try writing an instrument that could be triggered by different note instruments and making sure they are included in the turnoff scheme
-    - Work control knobs into this setup
+    - Work controller knobs into this setup
     - Trying routing some note instruments through effects

-* Change break beat instruments to calculate BPM from length and number of beats and add a time factor pfield

-* Write some kind of limiter that can clipping during many simulatenous events for the final output.
+* Write some kind of limiter that can prevent clipping during many simulatenous events for the final output.
 -- The urgency of this has been mitigated.
 I changed the default value of 0dbsf by an order of magnitude thus giving every file a lot more head room.

 * Write a BPM setter instrument that can change the global BPM variable at different points in the score.
 This might mean changing the BPM variable to k rate.